Ilyushin Il-2: Air-to-air combat

-During the Battle in Karelian Isthmus, Vyborg Offensive in summer 1944, Finnish 24th and 34th Fighter Squadrons and Luftwaffe II./JG 54 took a toll on Soviet Il-2 squadrons.
-In just 30 days (10 June – 9 July) Finnish and German fighter pilots shot down 111 and 53 Il-2s respectively.

 Notable aircrew

 Senior Lieutenant Anna Yegorova piloted 243 Il-2 missions and was decorated three times.
-One of these awards was the Gold Star of Hero of the Soviet Union that she had received "posthumously" in late 1944, since she was presumed dead after being shot down.
+One of these awards was the Gold Star of Hero of the Soviet Union that Yegorova had received "posthumously" in late 1944, since she was presumed dead after being shot down.
 She survived imprisonment in a German POW camp.

-Guards Junior Lieutenant Ivan Drachenko, another Il-2 pilot, was one of only four men who was awarded the title Hero of the Soviet Union and who was also a Full Cavalier of the Order of Glory as a recipient of each of the Order of Glory's three classes.
-Despite having lost his right eye as a result of injuries sustained in a combat mission on August 14, 1943, he returned to flying status and continued to fly combat sorties until war's end.
+Guards Junior Lieutenant Ivan Drachenko, another Il-2 pilot, was one of only four men awarded the title Hero of the Soviet Union and also a Full Cavalier of the Order of Glory as a recipient of each of the Order of Glory's three classes.
+Despite having lost his right eye as a result of injuries sustained in a combat mission on 14 August 1943, he returned to flying status and continued to fly combat sorties until war's end.

-Recipient of the "Hero of the Soviet Union", T. Kuznetsov, survived the crash of his Il-2 in 1942 when shot down returning from a reconnaissance mission.
+Recipient of the Hero of the Soviet Union award, T. Kuznetsov survived the crash of his Il-2 in 1942 when shot down returning from a reconnaissance mission.
 Kuznetsov escaped from the wreck and hid nearby.
 To his surprise, a German Bf 109 fighter landed near the crash site and the pilot began to investigate the wrecked Il-2, possibly to look for souvenirs.
 Thinking quickly, Kuznetsov ran to the German fighter and used it to fly home, barely avoiding being shot down by Soviet fighters in the process.

-Lietenant Colonel Nelson Stepanyan flew an Il-2 and took part in a number of aerial battles and bombing sorties.
-He was shot down once but did return to the Soviet lines.
+Lieutenant Colonel Nelson Stepanyan flew an Il-2 and took part in a number of aerial battles and bombing sorties.
+He was shot down once but returned to Soviet lines.
 On his final sortie in Liepāja, Latvia on 14 December 1944, his plane was hit by anti-aircraft fire, and although wounded, he flew his airplane into a German warship.
 Soviet sources assert that Stepanyan flew no fewer than 239 combat sorties, sank 53 ships, thirteen of which he did alone, destroyed 80 tanks, 600 armored vehicles, and 27 aircraft.

-The cosmonaut Georgy Beregovoy flew the Ilyushin in 185 sorties, and was awarded the "Hero of the Soviet Union" in 1944.
-Later, he became the earliest-born cosmonaut and the only cosmonaut to be awarded a "Hero of the Soviet Union" for an earlier achievement that was not related to space travel.
+Cosmonaut Georgy Beregovoy flew the Ilyushin in 185 sorties, and was awarded the Hero of the Soviet Union title in 1944.
+He was the earliest-born cosmonaut, and the only cosmonaut to be a Hero of the Soviet Union for an earlier achievement unrelated to space travel.